 Oh, brownie brittle.
 That crunchy, chewy, decadent treat is on the menu once again with my Keto Brownie Brittle Recipe.
 This recipe is as easy as melting some chocolate and mixing a handful of ingredients into it.
+This easy recipe is low carb, keto, gluten-free, grain-free, sugar-free, and Trim Healthy Mama friendly.

 I made this brownie brittle over a month ago and this was a top choice when I polled readers to see which recipe I should post next.
-But with moving in less than 2 weeks, sleep-away summer camp for the whole family (we volunteer), and my brother-in-law’s wedding I’m just getting around to it now.
+But with moving in less than 2 weeks, a sleep-away summer camp for the whole family (we volunteer), and my brother-in-law's wedding I'm just getting around to it now.
 I really hope it was worth the wait.
 Thanks for your patience!

 It can be tricky to get recipes with alternative flours to crisp up.
 I've found that using gelatin as a binding agent instead of eggs helps create crisper baked goods.
 However, even with that trick, this brownie brittle really needs to be stored in the fridge or freezer.
 I love it right from the freezer on a hot day.